RohitShubankar/shubankar-website/content/publication/conference-paper/index.md

 ---
-title: 'An example conference paper'
+title: 'IOT Device For Disabled People'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - B.Shubankar
-  - admin
+  - Mallika Chowdhary
-  - Robert Ford
+  - Priyaadharshini M

 # Author notes (optional)
 author_notes: